Skip to content

 path_names: dict-str

-• A dictionary of file locations with keys for the stage in the processing pipeline.
+• A dictionary of file locations with keys for stage in the processing pipeline.

 Example